-Hey Guys and Girls!
+Hey!
 I'm Nate Onstott, a professional drummer in Music City Nashville TN.
-I have 14 years experience performing live and recording drums since moving to Nashville.
+I have 17 years experience performing live and recording drums since moving to Nashville.
 I record drums out of my home studio and want to play drums on your songs!
-Currently running a Summer Sale ($50 a song) SO GET SOME GREAT DRUM TRACKS AT A GREAT PRICE!

-I will record drums for your song in my home studio. $50/song (only 1 revision for the sale price).
+I will record drums for your song in my home studio.
 I can provide raw audio or stems with my processing.
 I track in Logic Pro X. Focusrite Scarlett 18i20 with additional PreAmps to add color.
 My processed Stems sound great and can be used if you aren't comfortable mixing drums yourself.
 If you are i can give you raw audio.
 Whatever you need!

-I track a custom Mahogany Anchor Drum kit designed for Recording.
+I track a Barton Drums Beech kit (I have 10, 12, 13, 14, 16, 20, and 22).
 I also have an Anchor kit in Maple/Poplar and a smaller tighter custom OCDP kit (2002).
 I have 8 different snares including Sugar Percussion, DW, Ludwig, Yamaha, Tama, and more.
 A large collection of versatile Zildjian Cymbals.
 Lots of shakers, tambourines and other percussion stuff to add to the vibe of your track.
 I love adding layers of percussion if that's what you need!

 I would love to help take your song to the next level and help create your musical vision!